pxs4528/zenith/README.md

-# Zenith
+# zenith

-**Zenith** (Zero-Effort Interpreter for Teaching and Hacking) is a simple interpreter for a made-up programming language, written in Java.
+**zenith** (Zero-Effort Interpreter for Teaching and Hacking) is a simple interpreter for a made-up programming language, written in Java.
 This project aims to provide a basic understanding of interpreter design and implementation, making it a great educational resource for those interested in language development.

 ## Progress